 Has a basic understanding of Health and Safety issues affecting the current role and working environment.
 Takes responsibility for personal safety and the safety of others.
 Aware of hazards and reports problems identified to line manager.
 Understands and minimises the physical risk of injury through the use of proper manual handling procedures.

-Knowledge of Police Environment & Policy (Level 4)
+Knowledge of Police Environment and Policy (Level 3)

 Full compliance with Level 3.
 Has successfully completed all standard relevant Information Management and Security training package(s).
 Accurate use of Government Security Classification (GSC).
 Ensures physical and digital records are stored with appropriate security relevant to the sensitivity of the documents and has working understanding of appropriate National Retention Schedules.
 Is able to quality assure own records management processes as well as those of any staff for whom they have supervisory responsibility.
 Is aware of where to seek further support in relation to Records management within force when necessary.
 If nominated as an Information Asset Assistant is familiar with the NPCC Information Asset Owners Handbook.